jimhigson/oboe.js/writing/main/5_Implementation.md

 Components of the project
 -------------------------

-![**Major components that make up Oboe.js** showing flow from http transport to registered callbacks.
+![**Major components that make up Oboe.js** illustrating program flow from http transport to registered callbacks.
 Every component is not shown here.
 Particularly, components whose responsibility it is to initialise the oboe instance but have no role once it is running are omitted.
-UML facet/receptacle notation is used to show the flow of events with event names in capitals. \label{overallDesign}](images/overallDesign.png)
+UML facet/receptacle notation is used to show the flow of events with event names in capitals.
+\label{overallDesign}](images/overallDesign.png)

 Oboe's architecture has been designed to so that I may have as much confidence as possible regarding the correct working of the library